-The beauty of taking a European holiday in August is the abundance of fresh produce that sits right in that sweet spot of Indian summer, the changing of seasons.
-Ripe stone fruit, currants with their tart twang I remember fondly from my childhood days, plump ox heart tomatoes lining every grocer’s stall and, of course, just coming into season wild-foraged mushrooms: girolles, chanterelles and ceps, especially popular in France.
+The beauty of taking a European holiday in August is the abundance of fresh produce.
+It sits right in that sweet spot of Indian summer, the changing of seasons.
+Ripe stone fruit, currants with their tart twang I remember fondly from my childhood days.
+Plump tomatoes lining every grocer’s stall and, of course, just coming into season wild-foraged mushrooms: girolles, chanterelles and ceps, especially popular in France.

 The Mediterranean style of eating suited me well.
 Sea bass and John Dory prepared in various ways as well as ripe ox heart tomato salads became my daily nourishment of choice.
 First-pressing olive oil flowed freely.
-And it was hot, temperatures often edging on 40C, so we drank plenty of water and made sure to enjoy lemon sorbet in the shade from time to time.
+If you can’t find John Dory Brill is a good substitute in Europe.

-- 2 John Dory fillets with skin on
+- 2 180g John Dory fillets with skin on

 - 2 teaspoons capers in brine